jeremyyew/tech-prep-jeremy.io/systems-design/dns.md

 Now that the browser has established a IP address via its DNS query, it can make **HTTP requests** to the IP address.

 ## How does DNS caching work?

+Both the **browser and OS** will cache DNS records, and both will be checked before the query is sent out to a **recursive resolver**, which also has a cache with special features.

+1. **Modern web browsers** are designed by default to cache DNS records for a set amount of time.
+When a query is made, the browser cache is the **first** location checked for the requested record.
+2. **The operating system level DNS resolver** is the **second and last** local stop before a DNS query leaves your machine.
+The process inside your operating system that is designed to handle this query is commonly called a **“stub resolver” or DNS client**.
+Only if we get a cache miss does it send a DNS query (with a recursive flag set), outside the local network to a DNS recursive resolver inside the Internet service provider (ISP).
+3. **The DNS recursive resolver** has its own cache.
+It can skip some levels of querying depending on what kind of records it has:
+    - If the resolver does not have the A records, but does have the **NS records** for the authoritative nameservers, it will query those servers directly.
+    - If the resolver does not have the NS records, it will usually have the **TLD records** and will send a query directly to the TLD servers, skipping the root server.
+    - Otherwise it will query the **root servers** - but this typically occurs after a DNS cache has been purged.

 ## What are some disadvantages of DNS in general?